tezoatlipoca/hamnt/README.md

     * Exact - note file matches will hit on any line that _exactly matches_ the input you give
     * Any - note file matches will hit on any line that _contains any of the words from_ the input you give
 * VERBOSE_OUTPUT - true/false(default) - datetime and file/function/line# debugging info are displayed depending on the LOG_LEVEL.
+* SHOW_USERNAME - true/false(default) - in interactive mode, prepends your username / handy to spot if you're running in sudo/administrator mode

 ## Data Store
 In